Rethinking Business Checking: Why It's Time for Banks to Modernize

 - All integrated directly within the bank’s digital banking experience

-And unlike fintechs, banks can provide:
+And unlike non-bank challengers, banks can provide:

 - Personal banking relationships under the same brand